-- Preview Email Newsletter

 WASHINGTON, Aug.
 6 -- The U.S. Pharmacopeia (USP) recently submitted a public comment letter to the Food and Drug Administration (FDA) addressing the agency's draft guidance on replacing color additives in approved or marketed drug products.
 USP, a scientific non-profit organization established in 1820, emphasized its commitment to improving global health through the establishment of public quality standards that ensure the quality, safety, and efficacy of medicinal products.

-In the letter, USP more ST
+In the letter, USP acknowledged the FDA's intent to minimize the reg more ST

 World Nuclear Transport Institute Calls for Regulatory Harmonization to Enhance Safety (10)

 WASHINGTON, Aug.
 5 -- The World Nuclear Transport Institute submitted a public comment letter to the U.S. Department of Transportation's Pipeline and Hazardous Materials Safety Administration asserting the need for regulatory reforms aimed at improving hazardous materials transportation.
-The organization, which represents the interests of the radioactive materials transport sector, has expressed its support for PHMSA's initiative to conduct regulatory reviews, particularly under Docket ID PHMSA- more ST
+The organization, which represents the interests of the radioactive materials transport sector, has expressed its support for PHMSA's initiative to conduct regulatory reviews, particularly under Docket ID PHMSA-2025-0032.

 World Wildlife Fund Urges BLM to Maintain Protections for Alaska's Arctic Ecosystem (10)